-Our Code of Ethics for Senior Financial Officers and Code of Business Conduct and Ethics are available on our website at www.transmontaignepartners.com/investors/corporate-governance.
+Our Code of Ethics for Senior Financial Officers and Code of Business Conduct and Ethics are available on the "Corporate Governance" section of our website at www.transmontaignepartners.com.

 Management of the Company and Officers

 TLP Finance, our sole equity-holder, manages and oversees our operations.
 As part of its oversight function, TLP Finance monitors how management operates the Company.
 When granting authority to management, approving strategies and receiving management reports, TLP Finance considers, among other things, the risks and vulnerabilities we face.
 As of the date of this report, the Company does not have its own board of directors.